Tejoooo/Tejoooo/README.md

 -->
 👨‍💻 I'm Tejo, a web developer with a passion for solving real-world problems through technology.

-🔍 My focus is on improving my development skills in Django and MERN stack, while pursuing a degree in Computer Science at SVNIT.
+🔍 My focus is on improving my skills in Django and MERN stack, while pursuing a degree in Computer Science at SVNIT.

 🚀 In my free time, I like to work on personal projects and experiment with new technologies.